The private homes and palaces of Princess Anne, King Charles' only sister

 Princess Anne gets married

-The first of her royal siblings to get married, Anne tied the knot with Captain Mark Phillips, whom she met through their shared passion for horses, at Westminster Abbey in November 1973, celebrating afterwards at Buckingham Palace.
-She also briefly dated Andrew Parker Bowles, the first husband of Queen Camilla.
-The two are still friends and he is godfather to her daughter Zara, according to Brides.
+The first of her royal siblings to get married, Anne tied the knot with Mark Phillips at Westminster Abbey in November 1973, celebrating afterwards at Buckingham Palace.

 Princess Anne's near kidnap